 - How can we reduce these influences and move towards a just and equitable society?

-This is both a study project and an internship — Interns will look at how these topics are interconnected and explore what can be done here in the Lehigh Valley.
-It will involve some or all of the following activities
+This internship is a project to explore at how these topics are interconnected, how they manifest here in the Lehigh Valley, and what can be done to reduce their impacts.
+It will involve some or all of the following activities:

 - Research to gain understanding of existing problems, including their presence here in the Lehigh Valley (both historic & current)